cschleiden/chess-action/README.md

 ## Known issues

-The way the workflow is defined, it will always read all game files (default `**.pgn`) and play the next move, so if you have multiple concurrent
+The way the workflow is defined, it will always read all game files (default `**.pgn`) and play the next move, so if you have multiple concurrent games, make sure to send your moves in a single push (doesn't have to be single commit).

 Also, this pretty much uses some default `stockfish` settings, I'm not really familiar with [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) engines, so there's probably room for improvement :).

 ## Acknowledgements

-This project makes use of some great libraries:
+This project makes use of some great libraries which do all the heavy lifting:
 - https://github.com/jhlywa/chess.js - To parse, modify, and output PGN and FEN.
 - https://github.com/nmrugg/stockfish.js - To actually play.